d2l-ai/d2l-en/chapter_attention-mechanism/attention.md

         return npx.batch_dot(attention_weights, value)
 ```

-To test the above class `MLPAttention`, we use the same inputs as in the provious toy example.
+To test the above `MLPAttention` class, we use the same inputs as in the previous toy example.
 As we can see below, despite `MLPAttention` containing an additional MLP model, we obtain the same outputs as for `DotProductAttention`.

 ```{.python .input  n=8}
 atten = MLPAttention(units=8, dropout=0.1)